-b.
-As to Plaintiff Azzopardi, declare that Measure 114 is facially unconstitutional and violates the right to keep and bear arms as guaranteed by the Second and Fourteenth Amendments to the United States Constitution;

-c.
-Enjoin Defendants, their officers, agents, servants, employees, and all persons in active concert or participation with them from enforcing the provisions of the Act and all related laws, regulations, policies, practices, and customs that would impede or criminalize the exercise of the right to keep and bear arms;

-d.
-Pursuant to 42 U.S.C. § 1988 award costs and attorneys' fees and expenses to the extent permitted; and e.
+- a.
+Declare that as long as Measure 114 lacks a system implementing the permitting requirement and functions as a de facto ban on firearm sales in Oregon it violates the right to keep and bear arms as guaranteed by the Second and Fourteenth Amendments to the United States Constitution; - b.
+Enjoin Defendants, their officers, agents, servants, employees, and all persons in active concert or participation with them from enforcing the provisions of the Act and all related laws, regulations, policies, practices, and customs that would impede or criminalize the exercise of the right to keep and bear arms; - c.
+Pursuant to 42 U.S.C. § 1988 award costs and attorneys' fees and expenses to the extent permitted; and - d.
 Grant any and all other equitable and/or legal remedies as this Court may see fit.